JCCyC/hdbdos-16k/README-16K.txt

 - ONERR, ERNO, and ERLIN work as expected
   - Differently from the CoCo 3, ERNO and ERLIN can be examined in direct mode after the BASIC program ends.
+- LPEEK and LPOKE work like PEEK and POKE but arguments are 16-bit unsigned integers, i.e., they affect addresses A and A+1.
+Example: LPEEK(&H68) returns the line number of the running BASIC program -- previously you needed to use 256*PEEK(&H68)+PEEK(&H69).

 ADDED FILES: